-After an hour the CO2 produced by the reaction is sampled and sent to the mass spectrometer in helium, via a water trap and GC column in the gas bench.
-Analysis is in continuous flow mode, with CO2 gas of known isotopic composition used as the reference gas.
+After an hour, the CO2 produced by the reaction is sampled and sent to the mass spectrometer in helium, via a water trap and GC column in the gas bench.
+Analysis is in continuous flow mode, with CO2 gas of a known isotopic composition used as the reference gas.
 Fractionation is calculated by multiple analyses of internal standards that have been calibrated against international standards NBS 18 and 19.

 Dissolved Inorganic Carbon

-After this, a secondary standard is introduced to determine that accurate and precise non-zero dels can be measured.
+After this, a secondary standard is introduced to determine that accurate and precise, non-zero δ values can be measured.
 Finally, samples are measured.
-At this point unsuspected matrix effects may be detected due either to a specific element causing a spectral interference or to a high level of matrix causing non-spectral matrix effects.
-If such matrix effects are detected then sample purification protocols are fine tuned either to eliminate specific elements and/or for specific types of matrix e.g. geological v. biological matrices (Barling et al., 2006, Shiel et al. 2009).
+At this point, unsuspected matrix effects may be detected due to either a specific element causing a spectral interference or a high level of matrix-causing non-spectral matrix effects.
+If such matrix effects are detected, then sample purification protocols are fine-tuned to eliminate either specific elements and/or specific types of matrix, e.g., geological versus biological matrices (Barling et al., 2006, Shiel et al., 2009).

 The existence of only two isotopes means that Li is vulnerable to unidentified spectral and non-spectral matrix effects since these cannot be identified in the data.
 However, the low mass of Li means that few elemental and isobaric interferences are present, although 14N2+, 12C2+ can occur (Tomascak, 2004).
 Non-spectral matrix effects are mitigated by thorough calibration of the Li separation chemistry.

 Li isotope systematics are currently being applied to pegmatite geochemistry (Barnes et al., 2008a, 2008b).

-Mo, Cd, Zn isotopes
+Mo, Cd, Zn Isotopes

 Cd, Zn and Pb isotope systematics are currently being applied to the sourcing of metals in bivalves (Shiel et al., 2008).